 However, in 1983, the manufacturer decided to rebrand the drink to distance it from its link with diseases.
 Nowadays, Lucozade has become the UK’s No. 1 energy drink.
 This pick-me-up drink is now available in a range of flavors.
 In addition, it now comes in a plastic bottle instead of glass.

 Where to find it: At every supermarket and convenience store around England.

 It doesn’t get any simpler than this!
 Lime and Soda is a common and refreshing drink made with soda water, sugar, and lime concentrate.
 Some bartenders will throw in some fresh lime slices for good measure.

-Although this English recipe is very simple, every bar and restaurant has a different way to make and serve it.
-Lime and Soda is one of the cheapest drinks at English bars and pubs, costing only about £1 a cup.
+Although this British drink is very simple, every bar and restaurant has a different way to make and serve it.
+Lime and Soda is one of the cheapest drinks at bars and pubs, costing only about £1 a cup.
 Some bars even serve it for free!

 Where to find it: At any bar, pub, and restaurant in England.

 British Alcoholic Drinks are central to the vibrant nightlife experience in the country.
 If you’re plotting an evening out with your travel companions, this segment offers a guide to the quintessential beverages to request at the native bars and pubs.
 Delve in and select your favorites!